 I love these things!
 Great on a cheese board or when you want a cookie.
 Bake and freeze so you have them whenever you want!

 Buying these seed and fruit-flecked crackers can be expensive.
-I wanted to reduce the pinch of some holiday bills by making my own.
+I wanted to reduce the pinch by making my own.
 A search on the Internet reveals many bakers are into DIY, which makes it difficult to give credit to a recipe creator.
 This is the first one shared with me a few years ago when a friend tucked some in a Christmas bag.
 I think these crackers make great gifts.
 Give them nibble-ready or gift the loaf with slicing and baking instructions.
 Your gift recipients will thank you.
 And call you for the recipe ;-).

-How to make healthy high fiber fruit and nut crackers
+How to make healthy, high-fiber fruit and nut crackers

 - dried plums and crystallized ginger